philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 # Metainterpreter
 One of the things I enjoy about prolog is that it makes inference rules (the horizontal line things) operational.
 The horizontal bar really is prolog's `:-`.

-So, what we can do is take the inference rules for harrop clause's out of [Miller and Nadathur](https://www.amazon.com/Programming-Higher-Order-Logic-Dale-Miller/dp/052187940X) (I love this book) and directly translate them to an interpreter.
+So, what we can do is take the inference rules for Harrop clause's out of [Miller and Nadathur](https://www.amazon.com/Programming-Higher-Order-Logic-Dale-Miller/dp/052187940X) (I love this book) and directly translate them to an interpreter.

 ![right rules](/assets/right_harrop.png)

 ![left rules](/assets/left_harrop.png)

 This is definitely going to be possible, you can build an interpreter for any language in prolog with enough muscle grease, but the ultimate goal is to remove the interpreter.
+It actually isn't obvious how to write the interpreter correctly though.
+Nasty scoping issues.

 We use a couple tricks.
-Instead of `pi(X,B)`, we use a HOAS-like `pi(L)`. `L` is a goal that can be `call`ed with 2 arguments.
+Instead of `pi(X,B)`, we use a [HOAS-like](https://en.wikipedia.org/wiki/Higher-order_abstract_syntax) `pi(L)`. `L` is a goal that can be `call`ed with 2 arguments.
 The first is the instantiation of `X`, and the second is an output parameter `G` that will be unified with `B` with `X` replaced.
 We can't really have `L` "return" `G = B[t/X]` because returning isn't a thing in prolog, so this is what we have to do.

+It is a HOAS in the sense we are borrowing prolog's natural notion of scoping inside a clause for our uses.

 We use the prolog lambda library [`library(yall)`](https://www.swi-prolog.org/pldoc/man?section=yall) as a convenience for building `L`.
 The scoping behavior of this library is [not great](https://swi-prolog.discourse.group/t/yall-lambda-arguments-visibility/5112/2).
 To be safer, you can manually lambda lift the `L` predicates that go into `pi`